Science and Technology

 • EU-Russia Partnership & Cooperation Agreement (chapter on science & technology - article 62).

-Institutionally, the S&T cooperation is coordinated by the Joint S&T Cooperation Committee (JSTC) and twelve EU-Russia thematic working groups, established under the Agreement on cooperation in science and technology (2000).
-The joint working groups, which meet regularly to discuss potential research topics of mutual interest for joint actions, cover the following priority areas of research: aeronautics; energy (nuclear and non-nuclear); environment; food, agriculture and biotechnologies; health; ICT; infrastructures; nanotechnologies and new materials; e-infrastructures; researchers' mobility; space.
-All actions agreed by the working groups are set out in a roadmap for action, the latest version of which was approved in 2011.
+Institutionally, S&T cooperation is coordinated by the Joint S&T Cooperation Committee (JSTC) and several EU-Russia thematic S&T working groups established under the Agreement on cooperation in science and technology (2000).
+All actions agreed by the working groups are set out in a roadmap for action, the latest version of which was approved in 2012.

 EU Framework Programmes

 In 2007 a new cooperation mechanism of coordinated calls for co-funded research projects between the EU and Russia was introduced.
-To date eight coordinated calls have been completed in such areas as health; food, agriculture and biotechnology; ICT; energy; aeronautics; nanotechnologies; nuclear energy.
+To date, nine coordinated calls have been implemented with Russia in such areas as health; food, agriculture and biotechnology; ICT; energy; aeronautics; nanotechnologies; nuclear energy.

 Global research infrastructures

-Another key area of Russia-EU S&T cooperation involves development of global research infrastructures, including the large-scale "Mega-science" projects.
-Russia and the EU actively collaborate on a number of research infrastructure initiatives, for example the EU X-ray Free-Electron Laser (XFEL) and the Facility for Antiproton and Ion Research (FAIR); the International Thermonuclear Experimental Reactor (ITER); the European Organisation for Nuclear Research (CERN); etc.
+Another key area of Russia-EU S&T cooperation involves the development of global research infrastructures, including the large-scale "mega-science" projects.
+Russia and the EU actively collaborate on a number of research infrastructure initiatives, for example the EU X-ray Free-Electron Laser (XFEL) and the Facility for Antiproton and Ion Research (FAIR); the International Thermonuclear Experimental Reactor (ITER); the European Organisation for Nuclear Research (CERN); and others.

 Russia and the EU also collaborate within the framework of the Group of Senior Officials (GSO) on global research infrastructures, composed of representatives from the G8+O5 countries.